OUPL/MLCert/README.md

 > ./PerceptronTest
 ```
 `PerceptronTest.hs` is an unverified shim program, written directly in Haskell, that constructs a random linearly separable data set on which to train the extracted `Perceptron.hs`, which it imports.

+### From TensorFlow to Coq/MLCert

+See directory [MLCert/NNCert/](https://github.com/OUPL/MLCert/tree/master/NNCert) for additional directions on compiling to MLCert models learned in external tools like TensorFlow.